peteroupc/peteroupc.github.io/random.md

 A _noise function_ is similar to a hash function; it takes an _n_-dimensional point and, optionally, additional data, and outputs a pseudorandom number.[^27]  Noise functions generate **_procedural noise_** such as [**cellular noise**](https://en.wikipedia.org/wiki/Cellular_noise), [**value noise**](https://en.wikipedia.org/wiki/Value_noise), and [**gradient noise**](https://en.wikipedia.org/wiki/Gradient_noise) (including [**Perlin noise**](https://en.wikipedia.org/wiki/Perlin_noise)).
 If the noise function takes additional data, that data&mdash;
 - should include randomly generated or pseudorandom numbers, and
-- should not vary from one run to the next while the noise function is used for a given purpose (e.g., to generate terrain for a given map).
+- should not vary from one run to the next while the noise function is used for a given purpose (for example, to generate terrain for a given map).

 <a id=Pseudorandom_Functions></a>
 ### Pseudorandom Functions